-Please contact our Grants Resource Librarian, Kent Mulcahy with any questions you have about the differences between the "Essential" and "Professional" tiers, or tips on how to use the Foundation Directory in general.
+Contact our Grants Resource Librarian, Kent Mulcahy, with any questions you have about the differences between the "Essential" and "Professional" tiers, or tips on how to use the Foundation Directory in general.
+New to the database and looking for some help diving in?
+We offer free virtual classes each and every month on just that topic!
+View our calendar below to register.

 Programs for Nonprofits